-1.Heat the ghee in a wok or sauté pan over a medium high flame until very hot.
-Add the cumin seeds, let them sizzle for 30 seconds then add the garlic.
+Heat the ghee in a wok or sauté pan over a medium high flame until very hot.
+Add the cumin seeds, let them sizzle for 30 seconds, then add the garlic.
 As soon as the garlic starts to color, about 1 minute, add the onion.
 Sprinkle with salt.
-Cook stirring until the onion has softened and started to color, about 5 minutes
+Cook, stirring, until the onion has softened and started to color, about 5 minutes.

-2.Add the cauliflower, sprinkle with salt and sauté until it starts to soften a little and maybe has some brown spots, about 5 minutes.
+Add the cauliflower, sprinkle with salt, and sauté until it starts to soften a little and maybe has some brown spots, about 5 minutes.
 Add the turmeric, coriander, and cayenne if using.
 Cook stirring until the vegetables are covered with the spices, and the spices have started to crust a little on the bottom of the pan.
 Add ¼ cup of the water to the pan.
 Quickly stir to incorporate the spices on the bottom of the pan into the liquid.
 Cover.
 Lower the heat to medium.
 Cook for 5 minutes.
 Stir once or twice to make sure the sauce doesn't burn.
 Add a tablespoon of water if looks dry.
-The cauliflower should be just ‘al dente’ after this.
+The cauliflower should be barely tender after this.

-3.Raise the flame to medium high.
+Raise the flame to medium high.
 Add the potatoes to the cauliflower and onions.
 Stir to mix.
 When coated with spices, add 2 tablespoons of water and cover.
 Cook for 1-2 minutes, stirring occasionally.
 Add the remaining water and the lemon juice.
 Cook uncovered over a medium high heat until the liquid has almost evaporated, and the vegetables are covered with onion and spices.
 Taste for salt and serve.

 Ghee is usually made from clarified butter.
 If you are neither vegan nor dairy free, use classic ghee to make this dish.
-Although there are many ghee options on the market, if you don’t have or can’t find any, use a flavor-neutral oil like canola or even peanut.
+Although there are many ghee options on the market, if you don’t have or can’t find any, use a flavor-neutral oil like canola, or even peanut.
 Coconut oil will make this dish taste very different.